-The attendance of the members of the Audit and Risk Management Committee at each meeting held during the financial year ended 30 September 2015 is set out on page 3 of the Annual Report.
+The attendance of the members of the Audit and Risk Management Committee at each meeting held during the 2016 financial year is set out on page 3 of the Annual Report.

 The Chief Risk Officer, external auditors, the Managing Director & CEO, the Chief Financial Officer and the Group Financial Controller are invited to attend Audit and Risk Management Committee meetings.
 The Committee regularly meets with the Chief Risk Officer and the external auditors without the presence of other members of management.